 • Identify qualified passive candidates using ThisWay Global and email up to 300 candidates within minutes to invite them to apply.

 “Driving transformation for our franchisee owners is a top priority.
 Can we make a process easier, faster and with fewer errors to help them be successful?
-With IBM Watson Orchestrate, we streamlined passive candidate outreach.
+With IBM watsonx Orchestrate, we streamlined passive candidate outreach.
 What used to take three hours can now be done in just a few minutes,” said Edward Logan, CEO & President of Sport Clips Haircuts.

-Introducing IBM Watson Orchestrate Enterprise Edition
+Introducing IBM watsonx Orchestrate Enterprise Edition

 Get work done quickly with pre-built skills